AppsFuel/atk4-DocTestSuite/README.md

 PHPDT integration for doctest/unittest on atk4 framework

 First release!
-Coverage works ONLY if linux ramdisk is supported in the host OS.
+Coverage works ONLY if xdebug could be loaded with dl() or already loaded from php.ini